jcserv/ulinks/README.md

 ## 💡 Contributing

-ConnectU follows Gitflow.
+ulinks follows Gitflow.
 We practice CI/CD where we continuously deploy off of main and use develop for feature work/integration.

 ```
 ──────────────────────── main ────────────────────────────────────    # Deployments